yashlahase/QRConnect/README.md

 ## 10. Future Enhancements (Optional) 🚀

--The Minimum Viable Product (MVP) focuses on offline QR scanning.
+The Minimum Viable Product (MVP) focuses on offline QR scanning.
-- **Future versions could include:**
+**Future versions could include:**
     - * 🔐 **Login & Account System:** Google / Email login for cloud backup and syncing.
    - * ☁️ **Cloud Sync:** For backing up contacts and profile across multiple devices.
    - * 🎨 **Custom Branding:** Ability to add a company logo or customize the QR code design.
    - * 📊 **Analytics:** Tracking the number of times the digital card/QR code has been scanned.